ashramwen/cn_Jelly-Node-UI/docs/node_design.md

   ![](https://i.imgsafe.org/b4f4d06f82.png)

 ## ViewModel
   Every node renders its editing modal with its `ViewModel`.
-The view schema supports inline script to render its view, validate its input.
 A view model will be instantiated when a node is created(shown on canvas).

   `ViewModel` defines as:
   ```typescript